Fr0sT-Brutal/awesome-pascal/README.md

 * [MemoryModule](https://github.com/Fr0sT-Brutal/Delphi_MemoryModule).
 With the MemoryModule engine you can store all required DLLs inside your binary to keep it standalone.
 Additional hook units allow transparent using of MM engine thus allowing switching MM/WinAPI loading as well as enabling 3rd party dynamic-load DLL interfaces that are unaware of MM (tested with Interbase Express components and Firebird client library).
 MemoryModule is a Pascal port of Joachim Bauch's C MemoryModule.

+## Template
+*Engines to generate text output based on templates*

+* [SynMustache](https://github.com/synopse/dmustache).
+Delphi implementation of the Mustache template language, supporting Delphi 6 up to Delphi 10 Seattle (and FPC/Lazarus compilation).

+* [Delphi Template Engine](http://sourceforge.net/projects/delphi-templeng).
+Template engine designed to be used as a library in Delphi (mainly Delphi 7) applications, allowing developers to use templating on their software with no worry about implementing it.

 ## Other non-visual

 * [TRegExpr](http://regexpstudio.com/TRegExpr/TRegExpr.html).
 Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.